 Students who fulfill all program requirements will receive a certificate of proficiency in sustainable energy upon graduation.

 Seminars on Energy and the Environment.
 Seminars on energy and the environment are announced to all students registered in this program.
-Students are encouraged to attend regularly scheduled ACEE Highlight Seminars and Princeton Environmental Institute seminars to further enrich their understanding of the field.
+Students are encouraged to attend regularly scheduled Andlinger Center for Energy and the Environment Highlight Seminars and Princeton Environmental Institute seminars to further enrich their understanding of the field.

 Undergraduate Independent Research Projects.
 Undergraduate projects are usually undertaken for independent work or senior thesis credit, and opportunities exist for summer and work-study projects.
 These projects typically last for one or two academic terms, although they may extend over greater periods of time.
 Students work closely with faculty and staff members in academic departments and University-associated laboratories, such as the Princeton Plasma Physics Laboratory (PPPL), and they have access to sophisticated computers and experimental facilities while conducting their independent research.

 Undergraduate Off-Campus Experiences and Internships.
-Students are encouraged to expand their experience through site visits and summer internships with companies, government agencies, and national and university laboratories (e.g., PPPL, the U.S. Department of Energy’s University Turbine System Research – Gas Turbine Industrial Fellowship Program, the Climate & Energy Grand Challenge at Princeton University, and the Andlinger Center for Energy and the Environment Undergraduate Summer Internships).
+Students are encouraged to expand their experience through site visits and summer internships with companies, government agencies, and national and university laboratories (e.g., PPPL, the Andlinger Center for Energy and the Environment Undergraduate Summer Internships), and Princeton faculty.
 The energy technology core course will provide several off-campus site visit experiences to power generation stations, a fusion laboratory, and energy research labs on campus.